lluis90badia/lbadialabwork/syria_final_project/README.md

 - Which countries are the ones who received more Syrian refugees based on gender and group ages.
 - Which countries sought asylum or applied for during those years.

-For a deeper understanding of the events, please see this attached [report]().
+For a deeper understanding of the events, please see the attached [report]().

 ## Steps used for the project